Matrices of optimal tree-depth and a row-invariant parameterized algorithm for integer programming: Introduction

 \section{Introduction}

-Integer programming is a fundamental problem of importance in both theory and practice.
-It is well-known that integer programming in fixed dimension, i.e., with a bounded number of variables, is polynomially solvable since the work of Lenstra and Kannan~\cite{Kannan:1987,Lenstra:1983} from the 1980's.
-Much subsequent research has focused on studying extensions and speed-ups of the results of Kannan and Lenstra.
-However, on the side of integer programs with many variables, research has been sparser.
-Until relatively recently, the most prominent tractable case is that of totally unimodular constraint matrices, i.e., matrices with all subdeterminants equal to $0$ and $\pm 1$; in this case, all vertices of the feasible region are integral and algorithms for linear programming can be applied.
+Integer programming is a fundamental problem of both theoretical and practical importance.
+It is well-known that integer programming in fixed dimension, i.e., with a bounded number of variables, is polynomially solvable since the work of Kannan and Lenstra~\cite{Kannan:1987,Lenstra:1983} from the 1980s.
+Much subsequent research has focused on studying extensions and speed-ups of the algorithm of Kannan and Lenstra.
+However, research on integer programs with many variables has been sparser.
+Until relatively recently, the most prominent tractable case has been that of totally unimodular constraint matrices, i.e., matrices with all subdeterminants equal to~$0$ or~$\pm 1$; in this case, all vertices of the feasible region are integral and algorithms for linear programming can be applied.

-Besides total unimodularity, many recent results~\cite{HOR,MC,EisHK18,AH,HKW,GOR,GO,DvoEGKO17} on algorithms for integer programming exploited various structural properties of the constraint matrix yielding efficient algorithms for $n$-fold IPs, tree-fold IPs, multi-stage stochastic IPs, and IPs with bounded fracture number and bounded tree-width.
-This research culminated with an algorithm by Levin, Onn and the third author~\cite{KouLO18} who constructed a fixed parameter algorithm for integer programs with bounded (primal or dual) tree-depth and bounded coefficients.
-We remark that it is possible to show that the problem is \W{1}-hard when parameterized by tree-depth only~\cite{GOR,KnoKM17} and NP-hard even for instances with coefficients and tree-width (even path-width) bounded by two~\cite[Lemma 102]{EisHKKLO19} (also cf.~\cite{KouLO18,GOR}).
+Besides total unimodularity, several recent results~\cite{HOR,MC,EisHK18,AH,HKW,GOR,GO,DvoEGKO17} on algorithms for integer programming (IP) exploited various structural properties of the constraint matrix, yielding efficient algorithms for~$n$-fold IPs, tree-fold IPs, multi-stage stochastic IPs, and IPs with bounded fracture number and bounded tree-width.
+This research culminated in an algorithm by Levin, Onn, and the third author~\cite{KouLO18}, who constructed a fixed parameter algorithm for integer programs with bounded (primal or dual) tree-depth and bounded coefficients.

 These theoretical results well complement a long line of empirical research, see~\cite{BorFM98,BerCCFLMT15,KhaEE18,FerH98,AykPC04,WeiK71,WanR13,GamL10,VanW10}, demonstrating that instances of integer programming can be solved efficiently when the constraint matrix is decomposable into blocks.
 So, the recent algorithm of Levin, Onn and the third author~\cite{KouLO18} gives a theoretical explanation for this phenomenon.
 In particular, the Dantzig-Wolfe decomposition algorithm is known to work very well when the constraint matrix has a so-called bordered block-diagonal form with small blocks.
 It is usually necessary to describe this form explicitly but Bergner et al.~\cite{BerCCFLMT15} have shown that it can be constructed automatically (by permuting the rows of the constraint matrix), which has had significant performance benefits on important benchmark instances.